Wood rainscreen siding installation

 • This type of rainscreen installation is 80% effective by design, making this method far more effective than not using a rainscreen.

-• Using a weather resistant tape over the furring strips makes them more durable and less likely to rot.
+• Using a weather resistant tape over the furring strips makes them less likely to rot.

 Cons of a Wood furring strip rainscreen: